In many ways, New Jersey is the birthplace of recorded sound.

 Scripting and soundwriting

 While you research, you’ll be taking notes and drafting your scripts.
 Since it’s difficult to stick to 125 words in your first script, you’ll instead work with a limit of 250 words at first, citing sources as you go.
-We’ll workshop these in class and try to cut your draft down to a few shorter possibilities that are still faithful to the narrative you’re trying to share with the world.
+We’ll work on these in class and try to cut your draft down to a few shorter possibilities that are still faithful to the narrative you’re trying to share with the world.
 We’ll also write these for the ear rather than the eye.

 Meanwhile, you’ll also begin to record your voice, reading drafts of your script and mixing it over your chosen recording using a free, open-source program called Audacity.
 We’ll read about writing for sound and workshop some of these demos in class using Soundcloud, looking at aspects such as timing, volume, and sampling, and using effects like amplification, normalization, and fading in and out.